-Generic Name: CALCIUM CARBONATE/SIMETHICONE CHEWABLE -
+Generic Name: ALUMINUM/MAGNESIUM ANTACID/SIMETHICONE -

-ORAL Pronounced: (KAL-see-um KAR-bo-nate/sye-METH-i-kone) Rolaids Plus Anti-Gas Oral Precautions
+ORAL Pronounced: (a-LOO-mi-num/mag-NEE-zee-um/sye-METH-i-kone) Antacid Anti-Gas Oral Precautions

-Before taking this medication, tell your doctor or pharmacist
+Before taking this product, tell your doctor or pharmacist

-if you are allergic to calcium carbonate or simethicone;
+if you are allergic to aluminum hydroxide; or to magnesium; or to simethicone;

 or if you have any other allergies.
 This product may contain inactive

-ingredients (such

-as soy), which can cause allergic reactions or other problems.
+ingredients, which can cause allergic reactions or other problems.
 Talk to your

 pharmacist for more details.